mr-raj12/CoRider-Task/README.md

 ### 4. Update MongoDB URI

-In the `app.py` file, replace the MongoDB URI with your own MongoDB connection string from MongoDB Atlas (or local MongoDB).
+In the `app.py` file, replace the MongoDB URI with your own MongoDB connection string from MongoDB Atlas (or your local MongoDB instance).

 ```python
 app.config["MONGO_URI"] = "mongodb+srv://your_mongo_uri_here"
 ```

-### 5. Run the Flask app
+### 5. Run the Flask Application

+Start the Flask development server:

 ```bash
 python app.py
 ```

-The Flask development server should now be running at `http://127.0.0.1:5000/`.
+The server will be running at `http://127.0.0.1:5000/`.

 ## API Endpoints